deanrad/todos-rtk-omnibus/README.md

 Features like optimistic UI, choices like queueing or blocking, can become more like configuration than architecture - in other words, they can be implemented more cheaply, and changed more readily.

+# Comparisons/Prior Art

+RxJS operators `mergeMap`, `concatMap`, `switchMap`, and `exhaustMap` solve the problems Omnibus solves.
+In fact Omnibus is just a syntactic sugar around using them, behind mnemonic names such as `listen`, `listenQueueing`, `listenSwitching` and `listenBlocking`.
+Also Ember Concurrency called the 4 identical modes by its own names.

+To my knowledge, the first-class existence of these 4 concurrency modes is not implemented anywhere in JS outside of Angular/RxJS and EmberJS (via Ember Concurrency).
+Certainly nowhere in React, or even in the coming React Suspense is there as complete a set of answers to these commonly occuring timing strategies.
+So React developers particularly can use Omnibus as their on-ramp into these concepts because they will probably not think 'RxJS' or 'Ember' for solutions because those sound 'too big'.

+Omnibus takes the concepts, and gives you a minimal 7Kb library to give you all their power in a little teeny package!